-Porsha Williams’ Fiance Dennis McKinley’s Alleged Mistress Sincerely Ward Will Appear On The ‘RHOA’ Premiere
+Porsha Williams’ Fiance Dennis McKinley’s Alleged Mistress, Sincerely Ward, Will Appear On The ‘RHOA’ Premiere

 Sincerely Ward, the woman accused of having an affair with Porsha Williams’ fiance Dennis McKinley, will appear on Season 12 of Real Housewives of Atlanta.

 According to OK!
 Magazine, Ward will make her debut on the Bravo show’s season premiere to address the rumors surrounding her and McKinley’s alleged relationship.
 The WAGS Atlanta star was at Burruss’ Old Lady Gang restaurant in Atlanta when the bartender shared that someone bought Burruss a drink.
 The entrepreneur then shared that she doesn’t even drink, so the gift was unnecessary.
 Once she proceeds to hand the drink over to Bailey, Ward is seen approaching the ladies while they’re seated.
-Ward and Burruss then begin an exchange with each other over the rumors that were in multiple media oNM,utlets about Ward and McKinley.
+Ward and Burruss then begin an exchange with each other over the rumors that were in multiple media outlets about Ward and McKinley.

 “I don’t know if you’ve been on the Internet or heard anything or seen anything but there’s this story out and I’m this girl in a blog that’s supposedly the mistress to Porsha’s fiancé,” Ward shared with the women.